Dress-up: Adobe Flash

 By 2007, dress up games had changed.
-With the introduction of Macromedia (later Adobe) Flash technology, the number of dress-up games creator dramatically increased.
+With the introduction of Macromedia (later Adobe) Flash technology, the number of dress-up games creators dramatically increased.
 Flash offered a visual-based way for artists to learn simple programming, and put a powerful tool in the hands of doll enthusiasts.
 The number of games and websites grew, as companies found easy success in a market that was previously under-supplied.

 Doll maker renaissance

 In the late 2010s, a few websites managed by dedicated dress up fans utilized Adobe Flash to create dress up games that also allow complete customization of the featured character, advancing the genre to "doll makers".
 These applications also featured extensive hairstyle and clothing choices, allowing for longer gameplay.
 The games pushed beyond the usual stereotypes of the genre, and expanded to more pop culture and fantasy themes.